navyadmenon/atmMachine/README.md

 # atmMachine
 The project performs basic ATM operation of check balance and withdraw money through API url request.
+The application has used in-memory databse H2.